beaconsproject/movement_explorer/docs/datasets.md

 ## Dataset requirements

-The Movement Explorer comes with a demo dataset that can be used to explore the functionality of the app.
-Alternatively, you can upload your own data, which should consist of three input files:
+Movement Explorer comes with an embedded demo dataset that can be used to explore the functionality of the app.
+Alternatively, users can upload their own data via three input files:

+- Input 1: Animal movement (or location) data defined by longitude and latitude with timestamp
+- Input 2: Start and end dates for each season and migration period
+- Input 3: Spatial data for exploring ranges and movement such as human disturbance

 ### Input 1: Animal movement data

-The animal movement data needs to be in a CSV format with the attributes listed below.
-The easiest way to create this file is to use [BEACONs Movement Mapper](https://beaconsproject.shinyapps.io/movement_mapper/) to define migration and seasonal segments.
-See Input 2 below if you do not have this attribute.
+Animal movement data is uploaded as a CSV text file with the attributes listed below.
+This file can be created using [BEACONs Movement Mapper](https://beaconsproject.shinyapps.io/movement_mapper/), for example.

 Format:
-- Text file - comma separated values (".csv")
+- CSV text file (comma separated values, .csv)

 Required attributes:
 - **id**: Individual identification e.g., collar id
 - **timestamp**: a timestamp indicating the year, month, day, hour, minute, second
 - **longitude**: longitude (crs:4326)
 - **latitude**: latitude (crs:4326)

+Required attributes if Input 2 does not exist:
-- **season**: name of season e.g., "Winter range"
+- **season**: name of the season within which the location occurs to e.g., "Winter"
-- **migration**: name of migration period e.g., "Fall migration"
+- **migration**: name of the migration period within which the location occurs e.g., "Fall migration"

 Optional attributes:
-- **elevation**: elevation in metres (not currently required)
+- **elevation**: elevation in metres at which the location occurred

-Any additional variables will be loaded and can be viewed but will not be used in any of the analyses.
+Additional variables can be uploaded for viewing only.

-## Input 2 (optional): Seasonal and migration periods
+## Input 2: Season and migration periods

-This input table is required if you do not have "season" and "migration" attributes in your animal movement data.
-In this case, you will need to create a simple table as described below.
-This table will then be automatically merged to your movement data.
-Note: This table will assign the same start and end dates for all individuals and years.
+  📌 This file is only required if the Animal movement data (Input 1) does not have the "season" and "migration" attributes.

+This input table lists the start and end dates for each season and migration period.
+It is uploaded as a CSV text file with the attributes listed below.
+This table is used by the app to assign each movement (or location) point to a season and/or migration period for all individuals and years.

 Format:
-- Text file - comma separated values (".csv")
+- CSV text file (comma separated values, .csv)

 Required attributes:
 - **type**: can only take one of two values: "Season" or "Migration"
-- **name**: name of season or migration period e.g., "Winter range" or "Fall migration"
+- **name**: name of season or migration period e.g., "Winter" or "Fall migration"
 - **start**: start date in month-day format e.g., Jun-16
 - **end**: end date in month-day format e.g., Sep-14